seantrott/homophone_simulations/README.md

-This is the README for the
+This is the GitHub for the project: "Do human languages select for homophones?"
+(Trott & Bergen, Submitted).

 # Data